Determinantal point processes with J-Hermitian correlation kernels: Main results

-8) We denote by $\widehat {K^\Delta}$ the corresponding transformation of the operator $K^\Delta$ in the Hilbert space $L^2(\Delta,m)=L^2(\Delta_1,m)\oplus L^2(\Delta_2,m)$.
-Hence $\widehat {K^\Delta}=P^\Delta \widehat K P^\Delta$ and
+(8) We denote by $\widehat{K}^\Delta$ the corresponding transformation of the operator $K^\Delta$ in the Hilbert space $L^2(\Delta,m)=L^2(\Delta_1,m)\oplus L^2(\Delta _2,m)$.
+Hence, $\widehat{K}^\Delta=P^\Delta\widehat K P^\Delta$ and

-By \eqref{kjftydrk}, for each $f=(f_1,f_2)\in L^2(\Delta,m)$,
+By (\ref{kjftydrk}), for each $f=(f_1,f_2)\in L^2(\Delta,m)$,

-Since $K_{22}^\Delta$ is a compact self-adjoint operator in $L^2(\Delta_2,m)$, we can choose an orthnormal basis of $L^2(\Delta_2,m)$ which consists of eigenvectors of the operator $K_{22}^\Delta$, and we denote by $\lambda_n$ the eigenvalue belonging to eigenvector $e_n$, $n\ge1$.
-Clearly $\lambda_n<1$ for all $n$.
-Then, by \eqref{dw46},
+Since $K_{22}^\Delta$ is a compact self-adjoint operator in $L^2(\Delta_2,m)$, we can choose an orthnormal basis of $L^2(\Delta _2,m)$ which consists of eigenvectors of the operator $K_{22}^\Delta$, and we denote by $\lambda_n$ the eigenvalue belonging to eigenvector $e_n$, $n\ge1$.
+Clearly, $\lambda_n<1$ for all $n$.
+Then, by (\ref{dw46}),

-Thus, for each compact $\Delta\subset X$, the operator $\widehat {K^\Delta}=P_\Delta \widehat KP_\Delta$ is nonnegative.
-Hence, $\widehat K\ge 0$.
+Thus, for each compact $\Delta\subset X$, the operator $\widehat {K}^\Delta=P_\Delta\widehat KP_\Delta$ is nonnegative.
+Hence, $\widehat K\ge0$.
 Exchanging the role of the sets $X_1$ and $X_2$ and using instead of the operator $K$ the operator $1-K$, we therefore get $1-\widehat K\ge0$.
-Thus $0\le \widehat K\le 1$.
+Thus, $0\le\widehat K\le1$.

-9) We now assume that $\|K\|=1$.
-Using the procedure of thinning of the point process $\mu$, see e.g.\ \cite[Example~8.2 (a)]{DVJ}, we conclude that, for each $\varepsilon\in(0,1)$, there exists a point process $\mu_\varepsilon$ which has correlation functions as in formula \eqref{sar4}, i.e., a determinantal point process corresponding to the operator $K_\varepsilon:=\varepsilon K$.
-By the proved above $0\le \widehat K_\varepsilon\le 1$.
-Hence, by \eqref{jfd6},
+(9) We now assume that $\|K\|=1$.
+Using the procedure of thinning of the point process $\mu$ (see, e.g.,~\cite{DVJ}, Example 8.2(a)), we conclude that, for each $\varepsilon\in(0,1)$, there exists a point process $\mu_\varepsilon$ which has correlation functions as in formula (\ref{sar4}), that is, a determinantal point process corresponding to the operator $K_\varepsilon:=\varepsilon K$.
+By the proved above $0\le\widehat K_\varepsilon\le1$.
+Hence, by (\ref{jfd6}),

 Letting $\varepsilon\to1$, we get $0\le\widehat K\le1$.